eucalypto/loopedia/doc/readme.txt

 README

 This is the main README file for the inner workings of loopedia.
-It is written in the Github flavored version of Markdown.

 1. What is Drupal